EvanHuang7/ai-tools/README.md

 - So, We **need to recreate the secrets** if we want to **start swarm mode again after leaving swarm mode** by running `docker swarm leave --force` CLI that would **delete all stored secrets**.

+### <a name="network-routing-explanation-in-gce-vm">⭐ Network Routing Explanation in GCE VM</a>

 TODO: move to Docker compose section?

-5. App network routing explanation in 1 node Docker Swarm
+1 - App network routing explanation in 1 node Docker Swarm

+Below explanation is for 1 node Docker Swarm or Docker Compose?

-6. The network routing between app users internet and frontend app
+**The Network Routing Explanation between app user in browser and docker container of frontend app**

-The case of running Nginx in VM:
+**👉 The case of running `Nginx` in VM**:

 - Default behaviour of running `Nginx` after installation.
   - When you installed and run `Nginx` in VM, it does bind to `0.0.0.0` by default, which means it listens on all network interfaces — public and private IPs of your VM.